jtpotato/geofs-scripts/README.md

 ## Stuff I have planned

-- Notifications when waypoints are reached
+- System notifications when waypoints are reached
-- Radioaltimiter callouts for descent

 ---